Highlander Most Wanted

 “What the hell happened to your face, lass?” he demanded.

-Highlander Most Wanted is in the series Montgomerys & Armstrongs
+Highlander Most Wanted is Book 2 in the Montgomerys & Armstrongs